sameer/purisa.me/content/blog/excel_macro_analysis/index.md

 country:        BG
 ```

 Three different hosting providers in three different countries.
-No luck here.
+I never expected that an attacker would build in redundancy!
-Then I thought to check open ports with [nmap](https://en.wikipedia.org/wiki/Nmap) and noticed that the Russian and Bulgarian servers had an HTTPS port open.
+Checking open ports with [nmap](https://en.wikipedia.org/wiki/Nmap) revealed that the Russian and Bulgarian servers had an HTTPS port open.
-Both were using the same expired [SSL certificate](https://www.cloudflare.com/learning/ssl/what-is-an-ssl-certificate/) for cdnmetrics.com.
+Both had the same expired [SSL certificate](https://www.cloudflare.com/learning/ssl/what-is-an-ssl-certificate/) for cdnmetrics.com.
 The trail went cold from there.

 ## Debrief

-Overall, analyzing this Excel macro was a fun project.
-Though I don't know how successful it was; the payload wasn't available so the question I set out to answer remains a mystery.
-Hopefully more spam comes my way soon and I get another opportunity.
-Next time I'll be prepared!
+Analyzing this Excel macro was a fun project overall, but the attacker's goal remains a mystery.
+Oddly enough I find myself hoping for more spam to come my way.
+I'm ready for round 2! :man_technologist: :fist_right: :robot: